-The Master of Science in Healthcare Services Management curriculum comprises 36 credits and can be taken on a full-time or part-time basis or fast-tracked to finish in just one year.
+The M.S. in Healthcare Analytics and Intelligence (pending board approval) curriculum comprises 36 credits and can be taken on a full-time or part-time basis or fast-tracked to finish in just one year.
 Hybrid in-person and online courses and evening classes allow greater flexibility for busy schedules.
-Our program places an emphasis on data-driven results, problem solving, operations excellence and interprofessional leadership.
-The core of the program’s course load focuses on operating a healthcare services organization and is buttressed by courses providing general business acumen tailored toward healthcare.
+Our program places emphasis on data-driven results, problem-solving, operations excellence and interprofessional leadership.
+The core of the program’s course load focuses on providing data-driven analytical solutions to complex problems facing healthcare services organizations and is buttressed by courses providing general business acumen tailored toward healthcare.

 After completing this program, you will be ready to:

-- Effectively lead healthcare provider organizations in the midst of value-based reimbursement shifts.
+- Identify and solve issues facing healthcare provider organizations in the midst of value-based reimbursement shifts.

 - Improve organizational performance through operations excellence.